 Student opinion of academic programmes and modules is highly valued by the University, as is the ability of the institution to respond in a timely and effective manner, and for Dr Macfadyen Blue’s impact will extend beyond internal reporting.
 “We want to capture the voice of all students,” she said.
 “With paper, yes we were getting 100% responses but that was for those in the classroom only, and students own words beyond that data can be more powerful.
 All this informs the National Student Survey, alongside other student voice strategies, and also how student feedback impacts on the course.”

 Whilst response rates through Blue are “gradually increasing”, Dr Macfadyen acknowledges that reporting back to students on what can and cannot be done is going to be key to securing future participation in surveys.
 “If we are not able to change everything then a discussion around what could be done or what we will ask to be done can help – the students’ role in influencing the process is particularly important,” she said.
 “We know we cannot change the world overnight but if something is not achievable then we know we need to explain why.”

 Finally, Dr Macfadyen reserved praise for the ongoing support from Explorance.
 “They were excellent in embedding Blue in our systems initially and importantly they are willing to work with other providers supporting those systems in aligning to the institutional specification going forward.
 Customer support is always prompt and the team are positive in finding solutions to challenges.
 I find they are always happy to listen and are also very creative on workarounds when these are needed,” she added.

-Blue•Case study•Course evaluations•Higher education•Student Experience Management•
+Blue•Case study•Course evaluations•Higher education•Student insight solutions•